In today’s Roborock vs. Roomba comparison review, we want to find out which is the best brand for what cleaning needs.

 First, Roomba i7 and 980 are designed to vacuum only.
-The i7 is best for bare floors, and low pile carpets as well as pet hair.
+The i7 is best for bare floors, low pile carpets, and pet hair.
 As for the 980, Carpet Boost makes it ideal for medium to high pile carpets as well.
 Xiaomi Vacuum is just like Roomba and offers vacuuming only.

-When it comes Roborock, it vacuums and mops simultaneously.
+When it comes to Roborock, the bot vacuums and mops simultaneously.
 You don’t need to invest in a separate dedicated mop like Braava.
 It handles bare floors exceptionally and will wipe out the stains and grime.
 You can also rely on the two for low to high pile carpets and even pet hair.

-The first stage of cleaning is sweeping, and agitation and the part responsible for this is the brush.
-Robot vacuums come with two types of brushes; a primary brush and a side-sweeping brush.
-The side-sweeping brush pushes dirt on the path of the primary brush while the main brush breaks down the dirt ready for pick up.
+The first stage of cleaning is sweeping and agitation.
+This part is the responsibility of brushes.
+Robot vacuums come with two types of brushes, which are a primary brush and a side-sweeping brush.
+The side-sweeping brush pushes dirt on the path of the primary brush, while the main roller breaks down the dirt to pick it up.

 This is an area with stiff competition between the two brands, and here’s why.